Could Pete Buttigieg win the Democrats’ nomination for 2020?

 When people refer to their ‘gaydar’ they’re talking about a sixth-sense that supposedly helps to determine whether a guy is queer or not.

+Here at Means Happy, we’re proud to be part of the Gaydar family.
+Gaydar are online dating specialists that have been helping the LGBTQ community connect for over 20 years.
 Having a finely-honed ‘gaydar’ is useful to increase your chances that if you approach a guy to start a conversation, that it might lead to something more – it helps you to be fairly confident that you’re both on the same team when it comes to sexuality.